There’s no shortage of incredibly powerful spells in D&D 5e, but the Wish spell is simply legendary.

 Until you’ve rested, casting any spell causes you to take 1d10 necrotic damage for every level of that spell.
 Furthermore, you can’t outwit this cost as the necrotic damage cannot be reduced or prevented in any way!

 Your Strength score also drops to 3 for 2d4 days.
-Spending an entire day doing nothing but resting and light activities (like reading or such) counts as 2 days recovery.
+Spending an entire day doing nothing but resting and light activities (like reading or such) counts as two days of recovery.

 But lest we forget the greatest kickback of all…

 Using anything more than the “basic” Wish comes with a 33% chance that you will never be able to cast the spell again as a result of the stress that comes with casting something so powerful.

 This means “never” as in “never ever” being able to cast it again.
 I suppose someone else casting Wish might be enough to allow you to cast it again, but now we’re just getting silly with it.

 The point is: casting Wish is going to render your character pretty much useless for nearly a week.

 Combining that with the fact that you have a pretty good chance of this being your one and only casting of the spell, you really want to make sure that you make it count and have no plans while you recover afterward!

 Fun fact: back in the days of 3e/3.5, using Wish had an extra cost of 5,000 xp (minimum and often more!) to cast it!
 Talk about a steep cost!